 Further North, along the Guadalupe River are the trails of Kreutzberg Canyon Natural Area.
 This part of the Guadalupe has shallow water and rapids, good for fishing and frolicking.
 There is a nature viewing area where you can sit inside and just might be lucky enough to spot some deer.
 Nearby are a few tables and chairs as well as signs detailing the flora and fauna of the area.

-Perhaps one of the best treats in Boerne are all of the caverns nearby to go exploring.
+Perhaps one of the best things to do in Boerne, TX is explore all of the caverns nearby.
 The Cascade Caverns has a large Cathedral Room with a small creek inside and offers guided one hour tour.
 There are plenty of other caverns in the Hill Country to tour but this is one of the best- it’s also the “wettest” cave in Texas.
 Oh, and there’s a large T-Rex out front to greet you!
 It’s also worth taking the trip out 11 miles northeast of Boerne to Cave Without a Name.
 You can take a tour of six major rooms here.

 And no discussion of outdoor fun in Boerne would be complete without mention of Boerne City Lake.
 Open from 5 am to 10 pm, the lake is the perfect place to spend a sunny day with the family.
 Here you can picnic, grill, swim, canoe, play volleyball or disc golf, fish off the pier, and more.
 And since motorized boats aren’t allowed, it’s an area of complete serenity.
 This is also a great spot to learn to sail or paddle board.